perkinslab/AppFEATHER/README.md

 Running each of the files should result in a plot like the following appearing, with the predicted events marked:

 ![FEATHER example output graph](Data/docs/example_zoom.png "FEATHER example output graph")

+# Running more examples

+FEATHER has many more example force-extension curves in the Data subdirectory.
+If you would lie to run them in Matlab or python, merely change the input file variable from (the default) 'example_0.csv' to whichever file you want to run.
+In Igor, export one of those .csv files to a .pxp file , as described below.

 ## Running FEATHER on your own data